 When operating in the shared mode, it is important that symmetry of connection be maintained as an assurance of optimum load sharing performance.
-Thus, converter outputs should be connected to the load with equal lengths of wire of the same gauge and sense leads from each converter should be connected to a common physical point, preferably at the load along with the converter output and return leads.
+Thus, converter outputs should be connected to the load with equal lengths of wire of the same gauge and should be connected to a common physical point, preferably at the load along with the converter output and return leads.
 All converters in a paralleled set must have their share pins connected together.
-This arrangement is diagrammatically illustrated in Figure III. showing the outputs and return pins connected at a star point which is located close as possible to the load.
+This arrangement is diagrammatically illustrated in Figure III showing the output and return pins connected at a star point which is located close as possible to the load.

 As a consequence of the topology utilized in the current sharing circuit, the share pin may be used for other functions.
 In applications requiring only a single converter, the voltage appearing on the share pin may be used as a "current monitor".
-The share pin open circuit voltage is nominally +1.00v at no load and increases linearly with increasing output current to +2.20v at full load.
+The share pin open circuit voltage is nominally +1.00V at no load and increases linearly with increasing total output current to +2.20V at full load.